google/kf/docs/spec/README.md

 ## Structure

 * Spec documents are named after their CF object.
-* Nested objects should be named with an using the `_` as a separator titled using `::` as the separator.
+* Nested objects should be named using the `_` as a separator in file names and a `::` separator in titles.
 For example, `apps_environment.md` and `Apps::Environment`.
 * Specs should form a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)
-  so the sytem can be built and deployed in layers.
+  so the system can be built and deployed in layers.
 For example, a spec describing apps MUST NOT reference the SSH or Logging components.